Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is whether you cover your opponents or they cover you.

 This is just one simple example but it already shows us a lot.
 The chance to win a bounty makes every hand you play more profitable.
 Covering people is very important in PKOs and it is sometimes worth the risk to put yourself in the position to win bounties.

-The art and science of PKO table management
+The Art and Science of PKO Table Management

 The consensus opinion here would probably be that it’s optimal for everyone to avoid pots against the players who cover them, and try to get into pots when they are the coverer.
 You can win bounties against the players shorter than you; you cannot against the players who have more chips than you.
 This is where we are seeing the limitations of using ICM, Bubble Factors, and Bounty Power as guiding strategic principles.
 These models do not take into account the future game.